dataesr/bso-publications/doc/bso.md

 ### 3.4.2 Future work

 A new genereration of French Open Science Monitor is being developed in order to integrate new research output to go beyond publications and clinical trials.
 In particular, we are working on the research data and softwares.
+This project is lead by the University of Lorraine, the French Ministry of Higher Education, Research and Innovation and Inria and is supported by the European Union.

 # Software and code availability